 How Long Should Curtains Be?

-Floor-length is the way to go, unless there’s a radiator or a deep sill in the way.
-Ready-made panels are available in lengths from 63 to 144 inches.
+Floor-length is the way to go, unless there’s a radiator or a deep sill in the way. custom size curtains are available in lengths from 63 to 144 inches.
 Measure from the floor to where you’ll hang the rod, then round up.
 You can always have the dry cleaner hem them a bit if needed.
 You’ll get the most current look if the fabric makes contact with the floor (or sill or radiator).
 Too-short curtains can seem nerdy and off, like high-waters.
 Here are two surefire approaches.

 1: Just Hitting the Floor or Sill